 The Chevy II Nova SS

-The Chevy II Nova SS that came out barely a year after the first generation Chevy II Nova, is the only convertible model of the Chevy II Nova and was available for only a short time.
-This car was the top choice of muscle cars in its era, and is still sought after today.
-Additionally, the 1967 Nova SS coupe was the only model with a console-mounted shifter, and the cars could either have a four-speed manual transmission or a powerglide automatic transmission.
-It is historically relevant for being the only model with this transmission choice, as other models had column-mounted shifters.
+The Chevy Nova SS that came out barely a year after the first generation Chevy II Nova stands as the only convertible model of the Chevy II Nova.
+Available for a short time, this served as the top choice of muscle cars in its era.
+Additionally, it continues to remain sought after today.
+The 1967 Nova SS coupe was the only model with a console-mounted shifter.
+The three-speed manual transmission was the standard transmission on all models, even the SS.
+These vehicles could either have a four-speed manual transmission or a Powerglide automatic transmission.
+Furthermore, the 65SS, 66SS, and 67SS all could order the floor shift and console, but the four-speed and PG were optional and had to be specially ordered.
+This model stands as the only model with this particular transmission choice as other models had column-mounted shifters.

 Chevy Nova Not Selling Because of the Name?

 Have you heard of the myth that the Chevy Nova had trouble selling to Spanish-speaking countries because of the name, "Nova?"
 Moreover, many believed that Spanish-speakers heard, "it didn't go well" or "no go," making the car seem unsatisfactory.
 Well, this myth is busted.
 Car fanatics debunked the old rumor by looking at moderately successful sales in Venezuela and Mexico.
 It turns out Spanish-speaking countries knew the difference between "Nova" and "no va."